-The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the tip of the dipstick and the maximum level mark.

+- 1. Engine oil filler cap

+- 2. Engine oil dipstick

+- 3. Maximum level mark

+- 4. Tip of the engine oil dipstick

-- 4. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+- If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level.

+- Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.